-Through the Seminar Series, HITLAB aims to bridge gaps between academic and professional healthcare arenas, facilitate connections within metropolitan healthcare networks, and provide an inspiring and educating opportunity for growing professionals.
+Through the Seminar Series, we aim to bridge gaps between academic and professional healthcare arenas, facilitate connections within metropolitan healthcare networks, and provide an inspiring and educating opportunity for growing professionals.

 Seminars are held from 5:30-6:30pm at the Columbia University Mailman School of Public Health campus.
 Seminars are followed by a networking reception from 6:30-7:30pm at Coogans.
 The first 20 attendees to check in at the Seminar will receive a free drink voucher for the reception at Coogans!
-The events are free to attend, but RSVP is required.
+The events are free to attend, but RSVP is required, see link below.

-In February 2017, HITLAB launched a live stream feature for individuals who are unable to attend our weekly Seminar Series’ events in person.
+In February 2017, we launched a live stream feature for individuals who are unable to attend our weekly Seminar Series’ events in person.
 Please see the link below to the live stream library.